dsrhaslab/lazyfs/README.md

 The section **[cache]** **requires** that you specify the following:

--   **apply_eviction**: Wether the cache should behave like the real page cache, evicting pages when the cache fills to the maximum;
+-   **apply_eviction**: Whether the cache should behave like the real page cache, evicting pages when the cache fills to the maximum;

 -   **[cache.simple]** or **[cache.manual]**: To setup the cache size and internal organization.
 For now, one could just specify as seen in the example, the **custom_size** in (Gb/Mb/Kb) and the **number of blocks in each page** (you can just leave 1 as default).
 For manual configurations, comment out the simple configuration and uncoment/change the example above to suit your needs.